flexera-public/rightscale_cookbooks/cookbooks/lb_haproxy/README.md

 configuration and the new set of files in the haproxy.d directory are concatenated into the HAProxy configuration file and HAProxy is restarted.

-== KNOWN LIMITATIONS:
+## KNOWN LIMITATIONS:

+There are no known limitations.

-== LICENSE
+## LICENSE

 Copyright RightScale, Inc. All rights reserved.
 All access and use subject to the RightScale Terms of Service available at http://www.rightscale.com/terms.php and, if applicable, other agreements such as a RightScale Master Subscription Agreement.